 Recent forecasts for the GDPNow model are available here.
 More extensive numerical details—including underlying source data, forecasts, and model parameters—are available as a separate spreadsheet.
 You can also view an archive of recent commentaries from GDPNow estimates.

-The GDPNow model estimate for real GDP growth (seasonally adjusted annual rate) in the first quarter of 2019 is 1.2 percent on March 22, up from 0.4 percent on March 13.
-The nowcast of the contribution of inventory investment to first-quarter real GDP growth increased from -0.40 percentage points to -0.02 percentage points after this morning's wholesale trade release from the U.S. Census Bureau.
-After this morning's existing-home sales release from the National Association of Realtors, the nowcast of first-quarter real residential investment growth increased from -4.8 percent to 0.6 percent.
+The GDPNow model estimate for real GDP growth (seasonally adjusted annual rate) in the second quarter of 2019 is 1.6 percent on July 17, unchanged from July 16.
+After this morning's new residential construction report from the U.S. Census Bureau, the nowcast of second-quarter real residential investment growth inched up from 0.6 percent to 0.7 percent.

 - GDPNow Forecast